-The Archmage: Mortanius was considered by most to be the most powerful magic wielder in Nosgoth at the time of the corruption of the Pillars.
+- The Archmage: Mortanius was considered by most to be the most powerful magic wielder in Nosgoth at the time of the corruption of the Pillars.
 He's powerful enough that he could easily kill another member of the Circle on his own.

 - Dark Is Not Evil: Mortanius' Necromancy is a perfectly natural form of magic tied with the Pillar of Death; also, demonic possession aside, Mortanius himself is actually one of the nobler characters in the series, especially compared to the rest of the Circle.

 "Embrace your destiny, Raziel.
 You must reclaim the Reaver—it was forged for you and you alone...Without it, there is no hope."